From: Friday, November 3, 2023

 4 Star – Great Amenities

 All rooms at the hotel have a seating area, a work desk and a flat-screen cable TV.
 There is also a private bathroom with free toiletries.
 Selected rooms also feature pool view.
-Guests at the accommodations can enjoy a buffet breakfast.
+Features an outdoor pool, Guests at the accommodation can enjoy a buffet breakfast.
+The hotel offers a business centre and a fitness centre for guest use.

 The Blenman Inn